Thomas Reid: Other philosophical positions

 Reid also argued that the operation of our mind connecting sensations with belief in an external world is accounted for only by an intentional Creator.
 In his natural religion lectures, Reid provides five arguments for the existence of God, focusing on two mainly, the cosmological and design.
-Reid loves and frequently uses Samuel Clarke's cosmological argument, which says, in short that the universe either has always been, or began to exist, so there must be a cause (or first principle) for both (Cuneo and Woudenberg 242).
+Reid loved and frequently used Samuel Clarke's cosmological argument, which says, in short that the universe either has always been, or began to exist, so there must be a cause (or first principle) for both (Cuneo and Woudenberg 242).
 As everything is either necessary or contingent, an Independent being is required for contingency (Cuneo and Woudenberg 242).
 Reid spends even more time on his design argument, but is unclear exactly what he wanted his argument to be, as his lectures only went as far as his students needed.
 Though there is no perfect interpretation, Reid states that "there are in fact the clearest marks of design and wisdom in the works of nature" (Cuneo and Woudenberg 291) If something carries marks of design (regularity or variety of structure), there must be an intelligent being behind it (Reid EIP 66).
 This can't be known by experience, fitting with the casual excellence principle, but the cause can be seen in works of nature (Cuneo and Woudenberg 241).